Jason Candle

 Jason Tyler Candle (born November 12, 1979) is an American college football coach.
-He is the head football coach at the University of Toledo, a position he had held since the 2016 season.
+He is the head football coach at the University of Connecticut, and was previously the head football coach at the University of Toledo, a position he held from 2016 to 2025.
 Candle had been an assistant at Toledo since 2009, and was previously a coach at Mount Union from 2003 to 2008.
 He played as a wide receiver at Mount Union and Geneva.

 Playing career

 Candle was born in Salem, Ohio.
 He played wide receiver, first at Geneva College (1998–1999) and then at Mount Union (2000–2001).
 Both Mount Union teams he played on won the Division III championship.
 Candle graduated from Mount Union in 2003.

 Coaching career

 After graduating, Candle stayed on at Mount Union and joined the coaching staff as the wide receivers coach, a job he held from 2003 to 2006.
 In 2007, Mount Union promoted him to offensive coordinator, replacing Matt Campbell, who had joined the staff at Bowling Green.